conversayShawn/github-actions/README.md

 ## Notes:
 - When running in parallel, a log will be printed for each machine/node/pod etc
 - This example does not remove ASCII characters, so logs will print in several colors.
 This functionality can be added by adding `NO_COLOR = '1'` as an env var
+- Logs can be added to an existing workflow or broken out into their own workflow